thefrontside/bigtest/rfcs/0001-new-interactor-api.md

 Component libraries shipping specialized components may want to also ship alongside them specialized `Interactor`s.

+To create an `Interactor` we use the `interactor()` function.
+This function takes a `Selector` function as its first argument.
+The `Selector` is responsible for selecting elements using the `Locator` given at the time of invocation.
+The second argument is a function which receives a `Context` object and synchronously returns an interface containing `Action`s and computed properties.

 At this level we have access to the objects the `Selector` finds, however we still do not necessarily need to touch them directly.
 To avoid coupling the `Interactor` tightly to the UI's structure, other more granular `Interactor`s